OpenChannelSSD/liblightnvm/readme.md

 ## API description

 liblightnvm's API is divided in two parts: (i) a management interface, and (ii) an I/O interface.
-The raw I/O interface is a simple get_block / put_block API that allows applications to directly deal with physical flash blocks.
-To minimize changes on the application side, we also provide an append-only interface,which targets applications that can handle data placement and garbage collection in their primary data structures (e.g. Log-Structured Merge Trees).
+The I/O interface is a simple get_block / put_block API that allows applications to directly deal with physical flash blocks.
+To minimize changes on the application side, we also provide an append-only interface, which targets applications that can handle data placement and garbage collection in their primary data structures (e.g. Log-Structured Merge Trees).
 As we target more classes of applications, the API will expand to target them.